Trustees and Director

 OTHER TRUSTEES

 Ralph Hollinghurst joined Mobil Oil Corporation in 1959 with degrees in Chemistry from Keble College Oxford.
 He initially worked in International Research & Development on fuels & lubricants, based in the UK and USA, and later became Strategic & Marketing Planning Manager, advising the UK Board on Investments.
 Ralph worked as Manager Supply & Trading for the UK, and Western Hemisphere Products based in the USA, before being appointed GM Liquified Petroleum Gas (LPG) & Director Mobil Trading Supply Ltd in 1988, with global responsibility for supply, trading and business development.
 After early retirement in 1995, he worked as an International LPG Consultant.
 An active Christian at Parish & Deanery level, including developing vision statements & church objectives, he has a Bishop’s Certificate in Theology.
-Now a London Club Rotarian, involved in charitable projects including a developmental one in Africa to celebrate the club’s Centenary, and at work on a book on Business Ethics.
+Now a London Club Rotarian, involved in charitable projects including a developmental one in Africa to celebrate the club’s Centenary, and attendance officer for the club.
+Ralph is part of a small CABE team developing a pilot Christian Mentoring programme to help support young executives develop their careers along ethical lines.

 DIRECTOR and ADMINISTRATOR